pmborg/Gravity-is-the-4th-Dimension/short.md

 # **CORE PRINCIPLE 3 — PHYSICAL MEANING OF c**

-**c is not a speed limit in space.**
+**c is not a speed limit imposed by space.**
-It is a limit on how fast *time itself* can pass.
+It is the limit imposed by time itself.

 As an object accelerates toward the speed of light:

-- Its clock slows down
+- Its internal processes slow
-- Internal time approaches zero
+- Its proper time decreases
+- Physical evolution slows
-- Physical change freezes
+- The rate of change inside the system collapses

-- No internal processes evolve
+But it never fully stops for massive objects.

+For **massless carriers** (like photons),
+**proper time does not advance at all**.

+For massive objects,
+time only approaches zero asymptotically — it never reaches it.

 <table>
 <tr>
 <td align="center">

+### Proper Time Behavior

+For massless carriers:

+**Proper time does not advance.**

+For massive objects:

+**Time slows continuously, but never fully stops.**

+As velocity increases:

+Δτ → 0
+but never becomes zero unless mass = 0.

+Relativity gives:

+Δτ = √(1 − v² / c²)

-**No proper time passes.**
+As v → c, proper time → minimum.

-Because physical change requires time,
-**velocity cannot increase beyond c.**

-Classical view:
+---

+### Why c cannot be exceeded

+Changes in velocity require proper time.

+If internal time approaches zero, the ability to increase velocity vanishes.

+Acceleration may remain nonzero, but without proper time it cannot produce motion.

+**Not because space forbids it —
+but because time runs out first.**

+---

+### Classical Form in G4D Interpretation

-v = v₀ + a · t
+v = v₀ + a · τ

+Where τ is **proper time** (internal time of the object).

-As v → c, proper time → 0, so Δv = a · 0 = 0
+As v → c:

+τ → 0

 So:

+As τ → 0, the effect of acceleration on velocity vanishes.

+Which gives:

-v = v₀ + 0
+v = v₀

-Acceleration may be enormous, but without time it cannot change velocity.
+Acceleration may remain nonzero, but without proper time it cannot produce change.

 Velocity cannot increase.

-**Conclusion:**
+Not because force disappears — but because time disappears.

+---

+### Conclusion

-c is not a barrier in space.
+c is not a wall in space.

-Not because space forbids it,
-but because time disappears first.
+It is the rate limit of time itself.

-It is the speed at which
+It is the boundary where:

-**proper time reaches zero**.
+- Causality collapses
+- Physical processes stall
+- Change becomes impossible

+space does not block motion —
+**time does.**

 </td>